-Last reporting year, DODD also began to require collection of caregiver email addresses in the state's Early Intervention Data System (EIDS) and started emailing information about and links to the Family Questionnaire directly to the majority of families.
+Two years ago, DODD began to require collection of caregiver email addresses in EIDS and started emailing information about and links to the Family Questionnaire directly to the majority of families.
 In addition to the above strategies, this has proven to be effective in increasing the state's response rate to the questionnaire compared to the past several years.
 As such, DODD will continue to work with local programs to ensure as many caregiver email addresses as possible are collected in EIDS and will continue to email families directly regarding the questionnaire.
 A substantial number of invalid email addresses have been identified, so the state will also continue to work with local programs to ensure that the email addresses entered into the data system are accurate and up to date.
 Additionally, the state will continue to implement the strategies listed in the bullet points above and encourage local programs to discuss the Family Questionnaire with their families, including distributing information sheets and links to complete the questionnaire so families are receiving this information in multiple different ways.
-Finally, DODD will specifically work with local programs that have a high percentage of groups who are underrepresented in questionnaire responses to increase the response rate year over year for those groups that are underrepresented.
-DODD will provide targeted technical assistance to these local programs ahead of the questionnaire distribution to help ensure the programs have a plan in place to increase their outreach efforts in 2023.
+Finally, DODD will continue to work specifically with local programs that have a high percentage of groups who are underrepresented in questionnaire responses to increase the response rate year over year for those groups that are underrepresented.
+DODD will provide targeted technical assistance to these local programs ahead of the questionnaire distribution to help ensure the programs have a plan in place to increase their outreach efforts in 2024.